Qualcomm’s Arm license is getting cancelled and it could have a huge impact on the laptops and phones we buy

 (Image credit: Qualcomm)

-Qualcomm, the company that makes Snapdragon chips, has been in a long-term legal battle with Arm, the company that designs instruction sets and parts for computer chips to then license out to companies like Qualcomm.
-And Arm is now trying to end the licensing agreement it has with Qualcomm, according to reporting by Bloomberg, giving it a 60-day warning of cancelation before it withdraws permission to use Arm-based tech.
+Qualcomm has been in a long-term legal battle with Arm, the company that designs instruction sets and parts for computer chips to then license out to firms like Qualcomm.
+But Arm is now trying to end the licensing agreement it has with Qualcomm, according to reporting by Bloomberg, giving it a 60-day warning of cancelation before it withdraws permission to use Arm-based tech.

 The source of this whole dispute is Qualcomm's purchase of a third company, Nuvia, in 2021.
 Because Nuvia itself had a licensing deal with Arm, Arm has sued, arguing that Qualcomm needs to stop developing Nuvia's technology, destroy any designs made pre-acquisition and negotiate new licensing terms.
 Meanwhile, Qualcomm has countersued, stating that its current agreement with Arm still stands, and business can carry on as usual.